smithblack-0/WorkflowForge/docs/UserGuide/SFCS.md

 Loops continue until the model emits the jump text to exit.
 Recall that we specified you need to program your own flow control.
 For now, it is suggested to have a flow_control.toml file in a folder you keep this in separately, and consider it tightly coupled.
 Eventually, we will likely provide our own folder.

 **Important**: Flow control defaults to loop.
-Only emitting a jump token will exit the loop.
+Only emitting a jump pattern will exit the loop.
-**Warning**: The model will IMMEDIATELY jump upon seeing the control token.
+**Warning**: The model will IMMEDIATELY jump upon seeing the control pattern.

 ```toml
 [[loop]]